Public Transportation is a short story by Lee Child that was published on November 1, 2009.

-It appeared in a collection of short stories called Phoenix Noir.
+It appeared in a collection of short stories by several different authors called Phoenix Noir.

 Public Transportation Book Description

 Sunshine is the new noir . . .

 Phoenix: its name evokes new beginnings, a place to start over fresh, new west rising out of the ashes of the old.
 From its frontier origins, Phoenix has always had a dark, lawless side.
 It is a city founded upon shady development deals, good ol’ boy politics, police corruption, organized crime, and exploitative use of natural resources.